lebsockdeborah/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex code.
 It's important to remember that code is read far more often than it is written, so taking the time to make it easy to understand for others (and your future self) will save time and headaches in the long run.
 This includes using clear variable names, commenting your code effectively, and avoiding unnecessary complexity.
 Additionally, it's important to embrace the use of tools such as version control, testing frameworks, and automated linting to help catch errors early and ensure the quality of your code.

+# 2023-12-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, always keep learning and updating your skills.
+The technology industry is constantly evolving, so it' s essential to stay current on new trends and technologies.
+You can do this by reading blogs, attending conferences, or joining online communities.